wp-plugins/microblog-poster/readme.txt

     1. In order to auto post updates through the Twitter API you'll need to create your own Twitter App here: https://apps.twitter.com/

-    2. Once, you have created your Twitter App you have to change its Access Level to be Read and Write.
+    2. Once you have created your Twitter App you have to change its Access Level to be Read and Write.
     Browse to settings tab and click on 'Modify App Permissions'.
     Check the Access Level to be Read and Write.
 Save your Settings.